Do Go On - 397 - Aviator Charles Kingsford Smith

 Oh, that seems like more than a minor navigational error.

-They went to Cairns first and had to fly back down the coast.
+They went to Cairns first and had to fly for it down the coast.

 It was beautiful.

-Because it took them 14 hours one way, 23 coming back.
+Because it took him 14 hours one way, 23 coming back.

-Apparently, upon touchdown, the aircraft only had enough fuel left
+Apparently, upon touchdown, the aircraft only had a number.

 Really just made it.

-Man, your heart would be pumping, wouldn't it?
+Man, you're hard to be pumping, isn't it?

 Remember how I mentioned they started their own airline?